Space-time correlations in monitored kinetically constrained discrete-time quantum dynamics

 In Fig.~\ref{fig:fig2}, we test this understanding by comparing the activity and space-time correlations with the corresponding observables in Eq.~\eqref{eq:trajectory_observables} calculated for 10 quantum trajectories.
 We furthermore show the prediction of the stationary state $\rho_\mathrm{ss} = \mathds{1} / 2^L$ and of its projection onto the free PXP sector, $\rho_\mathrm{ss}^\mathrm{PXP} \propto \mathcal{P}_\mathrm{PXP}[\rho_\mathrm{ss}]$, with no adjacent qubits in state $\ket{1_\mathrm{S}}$, as selected by the initial state $\ket{\psi(0)} = \ket{\mathbf{0}_\mathrm{S}}$ \cite{Turner2018,Li2023}.
 We observe that, for a long (metastable) timescale, dynamical order parameters are initially described by the prediction obtained with $\rho_\mathrm{ss}^\mathrm{PXP}$.
 After this transient regime, the system overcomes the blockade effect, which is not perfect due to finite values of $V$, and the average state eventually approaches $\rho_\mathrm{ss} = \mathds{1} / 2^L$.
 The sampled quantum trajectories and their time-integrated observables follow the same trend and converge towards the same stationary values.
 We observe two important differences.
 First, we note a delay in the transient behavior of the quantum trajectories over the instantaneous ensemble-averaged dynamical order parameters.
-This delay is expected since time-integrated observables have some ``inertia" due to their dependence on the past.
+This delay is expected since time-integrated observables have some ``inertia'', due to the fact that measurement probabilities depend on the current state $\pi(\mathbf{k}(t)\!=\!\mathbf{k})\!=\!\| K_\mathbf{k} \ket{\psi(t\!-\!1)}\|^2$ and due to the time average over the whole measurement history.
 Additionally, these quantities show a large variance over long time-periods.
 Recalling the dynamical heterogeneity observed in Figs.~\ref{fig:fig1}(b,c), these fluctuations are due to the intermittent exploration of different PXP sectors, based on the position of adjacent qubits in state $\ket{1_\mathrm{S}}$.
 With the system being approximately confined in one sector over an extended period of time, observations dominantly account for the single-sector contribution.
 For very long times, the system eventually explores the Hilbert space uniformly (see $\rho_\mathrm{ss} = \mathds{1} / 2^L$) and also dynamical order parameters of single quantum trajectories approach the stationary prediction. \\